emberjs/guides/source/object-model/computed-properties.md

 ### Setting Computed Properties

 You can also define what Ember should do when setting a computed property.
-If you try to set a computed property, it will be invoked with the key (property name), the value you want to set it to, and the previous value.
+If you try to set a computed property, it will be invoked with the key (property name), and the value you want to set it to.

 ```javascript
 Person = Ember.Object.extend({